History of Jimmy Fallon in Timeline

 In the fall of 2003, Jimmy Fallon divided his time between shooting the film Taxi in Los Angeles and returning to New York City for Saturday Night Live.

-In 2004, Jimmy Fallon began to pursue a film career, signing on for his first lead role in Taxi.
+In 2004, Jimmy Fallon began to pursue a film career and signed on for his first lead role in Taxi, a remake of a French film.

 2004: Leaves Saturday Night Live

-In 2004, Jimmy Fallon left Saturday Night Live after being a cast member since 1998.
+In 2004, Jimmy Fallon departed Saturday Night Live after being a cast member since 1998.

 2004: Taxi Premieres

-In the fall of 2004, Taxi, starring Jimmy Fallon, premiered as a flop with critics and audiences.
+In the fall of 2004, Jimmy Fallon's film Taxi premiered, but it was a flop with critics and audiences.

 2005: Stars in Fever Pitch